 One of the most common beliefs is that dogs eat grass is to help with stomach issues.
 For instance, some dogs may eat grass to help calm their upset stomach.
 And in some cases, dogs may use grass to purge what's bothering them by vomiting.
 The blades can tickle their throat or stomach, causing a gagging reaction.
 Most dogs, however, don't vomit when they eat grass.

 Pro Tip: If your dog eats grass and then throws it up, it doesn't mean the grass is toxic to them.
 In fact, most species of grass have benefits for dogs.
+Just make sure your dog isn't eating shamrocks (or three-leaf clovers), which can be toxic in excess.

 To Supplement Their Diet

 A second potential reason that dogs eat grass is to supplement their diet with some extra nutrition.
 Grass has fiber and other vitamins that can be beneficial to your pup.
 Eating grass could indicate that your dog isn't getting enough nutrients in their diet.
-Some critics argue that there's no way a dog would know they were lacking nutrients in the first place, let alone correct the issue on their own.
-But sometimes our bodies tell us what we're missing or need.
+Some argue that there's no way a dog would know they were lacking nutrients in the first place, let alone correct the issue on their own.
+But sometimes our bodies tell us what we're missing or needing.

 Pro Tip: If your dog is eating grass and you're concerned about his or her diet, talk with your vet.
 They may suggest a change in food or adding vitamins and supplements to your dog's diet.